-To miss out on Disney’s The Lion King is to miss out on a West End experience of a lifetime, one that has captivated London audiences since 1999.
+To miss out on Disney’s The Lion King in London is to miss out on a West End experience of a lifetime, one that has captivated London audiences since 1999.

 Nick Afoa takes on the role of Simba, with Janique Charles as Nala.
-Joining them are Brown Lindiwe Mkhize as the iconic Rafiki, Shaun Escoffery and George Asprey as Mufasa and Scar respectively, Gary Jordan as Zazu and Richard Frame and Keith Bookman as Timon and Pumbaa.
-A company of 48 of the West End's most talented artists bring this masterpiece to life.
+Joining them are Gugwana Dlamini as the iconic Rafiki, Shaun Escoffery as Mufasa and George Asprey as Scar, Gary Jordan as Zazu and Jamie McGregor and Mark Roper as Timon and Pumbaa.

 To give you some idea of what a colossal undertaking it was to bring this tremendous show to the stage, it took 17,000 hours to build all the puppets and masks involved, and 114 people are needed to prepare for each performance.
 But all this work has certainly been worth it because more than 80 million people across the globe have now seen the show.